ploneintranet/ploneintranet/docs/development/patterns.rst

 .. note:: What do these commands do?

-    `make clean` will clear your NPM and Bower caches and refetch all the packages.
+    "`make clean`" will clear your NPM and Bower caches and refetch all the packages.
     This important in order to be sure that your Javascript packages are all available and up to date.

-    `make jsrelease` will then create a new bundle, give it a release number and then upload it to https://products.syslab.com.
+    "`make jsrelease`" will then create a new bundle, give it a release number and then upload it to https://products.syslab.com.
 It will then update the LATEST file with the new release number.

-    `make designerhappy` fetches the latest bundle from https://products.syslab.com and puts it in the `./prototype/bundles` directory.
+    "`make designerhappy`" fetches the latest bundle from https://products.syslab.com and puts it in the `./prototype/bundles` directory.